About Music Ministry

 Choirs and Musical Groups

-A committed group of singers who rehearse once a week for two hours and sing each Sunday during the Music Dept. year.
+A committed group of singers who rehearse one time during the week and sing each Sunday during the Music Dept. year.
+The choir is made up of High School singers thru retired folks, with a wide variety of musical experience and knowledge represented.
+This choir also offers Scholarships to High School and College age students in the area.
 Retreats are held twice a year.

-A group of children, boys and girls together, aged second grade (good readers) thru middle school.
-The choir rehearses twice a week, sings each Sunday of the Dept. year, and also sings the service of Evensong on the last Wednesday of each month, Sept. thru May.
-Private training is offered to each member using the Chorister Training Scheme of the Royal School of Church Music.
+A group of children, boys and girls together, aged first/second grade (good readers) thru middle school.
+The choir rehearses twice a week, sings each Sunday of the Dept. year, and also sings the service of Evensong one Wednesday each month, Sept. thru May.
+Private training is offered to each member using the Voice for Life Chorister Training Scheme of the Royal School of Church Music.
+Medals and ribbons are awarded as the choir member passes the various levels.
 Two retreats a year are organized for this choir.

-A choir for children aged three thru first grade.
+A choir for children aged birth thru first grade.
 They rehearse once a week for half an hour, and sing once a month in church before a Sunday Service.
-The accent is on the fun and enjoyment of singing together.
+The accent is on the fun and enjoyment of singing together, including Christian songs, action songs, traditional children’s songs, and even songs from other countries!

 Open to all members of the parish skilled and brave enough on guitar or on an orchestral/band instrument to play along with hymns and other items during church services.

-Open to all members of the parish of all ages, who can, at the minimum read and “one finger” a melody on a keyboard.
+Open to all members of the parish of all ages, who can, at the minimum, read and “one finger” a melody on a keyboard.
+We have an electronic carillon, controlled by a standard piano-like keyboard.

-This group was put together to provide additional instrumental sounds for special services and festivals.
+This group is not in operation at the moment, but may well be revived in the future.
+It was formed to occasionally provide additional instrumental sounds for the 10:15 services, and at festival services such as All Saints, and Pentecost.
 Using a standard Yamaha type electronic keyboard, and players who, whilst they may not be able to play two hands at once, do have the skills to play ONE hand, we have been able to produce a brass quartet and timpani, a string quartet, and there is the potential to have a wind quintet, plus whatever other acceptable sounds there are on the keyboards.
 It is another opportunity for members of the parish who may have had a little piano training in their youth, to experience the joy of making music with others.